 Many organizations use decades-old ERP and CRM systems, whose integration with a modern GenAI platform is complex.

 Solution: Leverage API-based integrations and middleware solutions.
-Consider a phased approach where GenAI is first added to the newest systems and later expanded to other systems.
+Consider a phased approach where AI workflows are first added to the newest systems and later expanded to other systems.

 Challenge 4: Costs and ROI